danmbrown/city-of-whispers/Moves.md

 -   Change your reputation with them
 -   Become a loyal follower, perhaps to a fault

+## <a id="Secrets-Moves"></a>Secrets Moves
+### Use a Secret
+When you do not roll as well as you would like and you use a secret to gain the edge, ask the Magistrate what will happen if you reveal it.
+(The Magistrate may choose from the list in **Reveal A Secret** or one of the Strong Responses in the move.)
+Say what sacrifice you're willing to make to keep it.
+Then, pick up one or both dice you rolled, add another die and re-roll.
+If the new die is highest, make your sacrifice.
+Otherwise, the secret is revealed.
+Use the two highest values for your move.

+> #### Example of "Use a Secret"
+> Miabella is negotiating with the pirate Donatella for the secret location of the treasure under the city.
+Miabella offers to split the treasure with Donatella in exchange for the location.
+Miabella (Influence 0) rolls a 2 and a 4.
+Miabella knows the pirate Donatella has a secret love.
+The player says she might use this secret to suggest Donatella's love would appreciate the influx of cash.
+The Magistrate says that Miabella senses that revealing she knows Donatella's love will cause the pirate to attack.
+The player says that in lieu of revealing the secret, Miabella will give up any treasure she finds in the expedition.
+>
+> The player re-rolls the die showing 2 to get a 3 and rolls a new die, which shows a 5.
+Miabella uses 9 (4 from previous roll + 5 from new roll) for the Negotiate move and must sacrifice any treasure recovered on the expedition.
+Given the 7-9 result, Donatella would also select one of the Strong Responses for Negotiate.
+>
+> If the player had rolled a 5 with the first die and a 2 with the new die, Miabella would have a 9 for the Negotiate move, but will have revealed the secret.
+Donatella would attack.
+One way to resolve this is that Donatella uses violence to reinforce her power over Miabella, and reveals the location anyway.

+### Reveal a Secret
+When you reveal a secret to someone, lose the Tie if it's about them.
+Otherwise, mark Heat.
+Then, pick 2, or lower your result by one tier to pick 1.

+- They flee
+- They deny the truth of the secret
+- They demand recompense or swear revenge
+- They attack
+- They beg for your discretion
+- They start a rumor about you

 ## <a id="Risky-Moves"></a>Risky Moves
 ### Use Magic
 When you tap into your connection to magic, describe what you hope to accomplish through your aesthetic.
 The Magistrate will assign a complexity.
 If the complexity is equal to or less than your max, roll +1 if you have a connection to the neighborhood or -2 if you do not.
 You may not use secrets or facts to buff this roll.